FirstLegoLeague/clock/readme.md

 [Use the online version](http://firstlegoleague.github.io/clock/clock.html)

-[Download the repository](https://github.com/FirstLegoLeague/clock/archive/master.zip) (See `Download ZIP` on the right) or clone it using GIT.
+[Download the repository](https://github.com/FirstLegoLeague/clock/archive/master.zip) (See `Download ZIP` on the right) or clone it using GIT. **Note**: Control window does not work when served via the file system, you'll need to run a local server.
+If that does not make sense to you: control window will not work.

 Open [clock.html](clock.html), set to full screen (press `F11`).
 Use keys or the control window on another screen (press `c`)